techie-joe/library/github-pages/quick-start/readme.md

 ## Quick start

-The quickest way to set up your site is by using a pre-made theme.
+The quickest way to set up your site on GitHub is by using a pre-made theme.
 You can then modify your site content and style by editing the source code.
-This guide will lead you through creating a user site at `[username].github.io`.

 ---

-## Creating site's repository
+## Creating a repository for your site

-Before you can create your site, you must have a repository for your site on GitHub.
+Before you can create your site, you must have a repository for it.
 Create a new one or use an existing repository.
 See "[Creating a repository for your site](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-a-repository-for-your-site)."

-1. On GitHub, navigate to your site's repository.
+1. On GitHub, Navigate to your site's repository.
 2. Under the repository, go to repository `Settings > Code and automation > Pages`.
 If you cannot see the "Settings" tab, select the  dropdown menu, then click Settings.
-3. Under `Build and deployment > Source`, select `Deploy from a branch`, then use the branch dropdown menu and select a publishing source.
+3. Under the `Build and deployment > Source`, select `Deploy from a branch`, then use the branch dropdown menu and select a publishing source.

-Once completed, you should be able to visit `[username].github.io` to view your new website.
+Once completed, you should be able to visit `[username].github.io/[repository-name]` to view your new website.
 Note that it can take up to 10 minutes for changes to your site to publish after you push the changes to GitHub.
 You can see the deployment process in `Actions` tab.

 > For detailed explanations of all the steps mentioned above, read [Quickstart for GitHub Pages](https://docs.github.com/en/pages/quickstart).